Time is your most valuable currency. You can always earn more money, but you can never recover the time lost.

 It might seem strange that a person who is so big on freedom is putting up strict boundaries for herself.
 However, I learned the hard way that too much internet noise overwhelms me and stresses me out.

 These particular boundaries are good for me — it's my way of being kind to myself.
-I've proved to myself over and over again that if I "just check up on Twitter" in the morning, I get sucked into the vortex, and it's so difficult to get to work on things that matter.
+I've proved to myself over and over again that if I "just check Twitter" in the morning, I get sucked into the vortex, and it's so difficult to get to work on things that matter.

 I'm using the LeechBlock add-on for Firefox for this purpose (I'm sure you can find something similar for your platform and browser of choice).
 Recently I installed an app called focusON that does pretty much the same thing on my phone.
+(EDIT 2020: I ended up deleting social media apps from my phone.
+Problem solved!)

 The way this works is that I set rules for different website categories: I list URLs and set at which times and on which days will these websites (or apps) be blocked.
 Once I set these rules, they're in place day after day, and I don't even think about it.